How We Make Chocolate

 Machines are available to facilitate tempering, but it can be done by hand.
 A tempering machine typically has a heat source (light bulbs) and fans for cooling with an electronic thermostat and means of monitoring and setting the desired temperature..plus a moving basin that constantly stirs the chocolate.

 In specific terms: we melt the chocolate (or pour the newly made, molten, chocolate from the grinder) into a tempering machine and ensure it's warm enough to have melted all the crystals.
-If poured from the grinder, we give it a few minutes for the temperature to equilibrate.
+If poured from the grinder, we give it a few minutes for the temperatures of chocolate and machine to equilibrate.
 The process from this point forward varies depending on the type of tempering machine we're using..we have two.
 For the sake of simplicity, we'll describe the less-automated version.

 The trick at this point is to have the chocolate mass warm enough to keep it from "freezing" too rapidly to allow it to be poured but cool enough that the "latent heat" released with crystalization doesn't destroy the temper after the chocolate is poured into a mold.